Economy, Energy and Fair Work Committee

 The Committee heard from the Cabinet Secretary for Finance, Economy and Fair Work at its meeting on 1 October 2019 on preparedness for Leaving the EU without a Deal.

 Registers of Scotland

 The Committee has agreed to take evidence from the Keeper of the Registers of Scotland on an annual basis.
-The next evidence session is likely to take place in March.
+The next evidence session has been postponed and will be rescheduled when possible.

 BiFab, the offshore wind sector and the Scottish supply chain

 The Committee held two evidence sessions on this topic in June.
 The Committee was invited to send a representative to a summit meeting held by the Scottish Government in January.

 Procurement Reform (Scotland) Act 2014